 There are ventilation panels in the crown, and a wicking headband ensure you’ll be kept as cool as possible.
 A chin strap keeps the Ultra Adventure in place, and special sleeves either side of the crown form a ‘sunglasses lock’, holding the arms of your sunglasses securely.

 This hat is foldable for packing, by folding the brim in half.
 If it is folded any other way the brim stiffener can break, resulting in a floppy brim.
 This is a hard-wearing hat for tough adventures, and you won’t be able to get it to look worn and used even if you try.

 - Clamshell brim

 - Weak brim

 Related: The Sunday Afternoon’s Sundancer Hat is a similar hat with a few unique features.
 A pleated waterfall neck veil adds style to functionality.
 This hat is available for approximately $40-99.

 Quick, Before The Sun Comes Out

 Anticipating new adventures and choosing new gear is only second to actually using that gear in earnest.
-With your new hat as your trusty travel companion you’ll be ready to take on the world, no matter what the weather throws at you, so have some fun making the perfect choice.
+With your new hat as your trusty travel companion you’ll be ready to take on the world, no matter what the weather throws at you, so have some fun making a perfect choice.